Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 If you can imagine that each of the carbon atoms and all the groups attached to them are in

-constant rotation;
+constant rotation,

-apparent isomers are actually the same compound.
+this means that these two apparent isomers are actually the same compound.
 It is possible to

 convert one of these apparent isomers into the other by